webpro-nl/knip/README.md

 1. By default, unused exports of `entry` files are not reported, so you can add the containing file to it.
 2. The exported values or types can be marked [using the JSDoc `@public` tag][42].

+### How to start using Knip in CI while having too many issues to sort out?

+Eventually this type of QA only really works when it's tied to an automated workflow.
+But with too many issues to resolve this might not be feasible right away, especially in existing larger codebase.
+Here are a few options:

+- Use `--no-exit-code` for exit code 0 in CI.
+- Use `--include` (or `--exclude`) to report only the issue types don't have errors.
+- Use `ignore` (for files and directories) and `ignoreDependencies` to filter out some problematic areas.

+All of this is hiding problems, so please make sure to plan for fixing them and/or open issues here for false positives.

 ## Comparison